What is Scoliosis?

 - Full Spine PA view including pelvis

 - Full Spine Lateral View

-When booking an appointment with The ScoliClinic, please inform the Client Coordinators of where and when the X-rays were taken.
+Please inform the Client Coordinators when booking your appointment of where and when the X-rays were taken.

 How many sessions will it take?